anhjean/beanbakery_v15/README.md

     - *To check service status:*
       - `sudo systemctl status beanbakery.service`

-Now, the Odoo is running on port 8069.
-You can test with command: `curl 127.0.0.1:8069`, if you get the following response that mean the Odoo is running properly.
+Now, the BeanBakery v15 is running on port 8069.
+You can test with command: `curl 127.0.0.1:8069`, if you get the following response that mean the BeanBakery v15 is running properly.
 ```
   ubuntu@ip-172-26-9-253:~$ curl 127.0.0.1:8069
       <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 3.2 Final//EN">